GSA-OCISO/sectools-terraform-eks/README.md

 # sectools-terraform-eks
 Terraform for EKS cluster deployment

-Initalize your Terraform workspace with values in a `terraform.tfvars` file.
+Initalize your Terraform workspace with required values in a `terraform.tfvars` file.

 ```shell
 $ touch terraform.tfvars